-A surviving legal spouse or Adult Dependent covered by the Plan at the time of the Subscriber's death, and any Dependent Children also covered at the time of death, may remain on the Plan and continue the Plan coverage options (Medical, Dental, and/or Vision Hardware Plans) they were enrolled in at the time of the Subscriber's death through self-payment of Plan monthly premiums, provided enrollment and monthly premium payment as a surviving legal spouse or Adult Dependent occurs within sixty-three (63) days of the death.
-A child born to the covered surviving legal spouse or Adult Dependent that was conceived before the Subscriber's death or a child for whom adoption proceedings were initiated before the Subscriber's death may also be enrolled in the Plan, provided the child is enrolled within sixty-three (63) days of birth or of the adoption event.
+A surviving legal spouse or Adult Dependent covered by the Plan at the time of the Subscriber's death, and any Dependent Children also covered at the time of death, may remain on the Plan and continue the Plan coverage options (Medical, Dental, and/or Vision Hardware Plans) they were enrolled in at the time of the Subscriber's death through self-payment of Plan monthly premiums, provided enrollment and monthly premium payment as a surviving legal spouse or Adult Dependent occurs within sixty-three (63) days from the date of death.
+A child born to the covered surviving legal spouse or Adult Dependent that was conceived before the Subscriber's death or a child for whom adoption proceedings were initiated before the Subscriber's death may be enrolled in the Plan, provided the child is enrolled within sixty-three (63) days of birth or of the adoption event.
+A new legal spouse of a survivor is not eligible to be enrolled in survivor coverage.
+Dependent Children of a survivor not covered at the time of death are not eligible to be enrolled in survivor coverage.